diogo-rossi/dataparsers/src/dataparsers/__init__.md

 To define subparsers (or [sub commands](https://docs.python.org/3/library/argparse.html#sub-commands)) use a `ClassVar` and initialize it with the function `subparser()`.
-This function accepts all parameters of the original `add_parser()` method, except for `name`: the name of the subparser will be the dataclass field name.
+This function accepts all parameters of the original `add_parser()` method, except for `name`: the name of the subparser will receive the `dataclass` field name.

 To add an argument to the created subparser (instead of the main parser), use the `subparser` keyword argument of the `arg()` function and assign to it the previously created field::